PeterBengtson/Ooloi-docs/ADRs/0035-Remembered-Alterations.md

 The decision of when to print an accidental in music notation is not simply "show an accidental when the note differs from the key signature."
 Accidentals have **temporal memory** within measures—once an accidental is used, it affects subsequent notes on the same staff position until the barline.
 This memory system, called "remembered alterations," is fundamental to readable music notation and has historically been one of the most complex aspects of notation software.

-Conventional approaches to this problem rely on combinations of rules and heuristics, often tied to layout decisions made during engraving.
-These approaches can produce incorrect notation in complex scenarios involving multiple staves, multiple voices, or cross-staff notation, because the accidental decisions depend on the order in which visual elements are processed rather than on the musical timeline.
+Accidental decisions tied to layout or rendering order cannot guarantee correctness, because the sequence in which visual elements are laid out does not correspond to musical time.
+For multi-staff and multi-voice instruments, the problem requires a representation where musical time-order is explicit and independent of visual presentation.

 Since Ooloi's internal representation is semantic, Ooloi can solve this problem algorithmically.
 The solution is deterministic: given the same musical input, the algorithm produces the same accidental decisions regardless of layout, staff assignment, number of staves in the instrument, or rendering order.
 The approach guarantees correctness for the domain of Western staff notation without relying on heuristics or special-case logic.